nanvel/blog/2017/11/trading.md

 Volume profile:

 - D - market is balanced.
-A sign of institutions accumulating volumes.
+A sign of institutions accumulating volumes
 - P - aggressive buyers.
-Ususally seen when market is in uptrend, at the possible end of downtrend.
+Usually seen when market is in uptrend, at the possible end of downtrend
 - b - aggressive sellers.
-Downtrend of end of uptrend.
+Downtrend of end of uptrend
 - thin - strong uptrend or downtrend

 Order book, large volume at price:

-- often can be found on significant levels (round prices, support/resistance)
+- Often can be found on significant levels (round prices, support/resistance)
-- large numbers of stop orders can be found behind large volumes (that can cause a price spike after the price is broken)
+- Large numbers of stop orders can be found behind large volumes (that can cause a price spike after the price is broken)
-- makes send to put orders before large volumes, so there will be more chances for them to be executed
+- Makes send to put orders before large volumes, so there will be more chances for them to be executed
-- makes sense to put stops behind large volumes, so there will be less chances for them to be executed
+- Makes sense to put stops behind large volumes, so there will be fewer chances for them to be executed
-- price can be moved tovards large volumes by large players, and then they can consume large liquidity at good price and don't cause large price change
+- Price can be moved towards large volumes by large players, and then they can consume large liquidity at a good price and don't cause large price change
-- large volumes can be removed or moved a bit (if the intension was just price manipulation without intent to buy/sell)
+- Large volumes can be removed or moved a bit (if the intention was just price manipulation without the order to be executed)
-- large volumes can be executed with market order shortly after removed from order book
+- Large volumes can be executed with market order shortly after being removed from the order book

 ### Fibonacci